 An individual’s tax residency refers to a status for tax purposes, and has an impact on disclosures to the South African Revenue Service (“SARS”) as well as the application of the Income Tax Act to that person.

 There is no specific form to complete to request a change of tax status.
-A person’s tax residency status will change based on a conscious decision to change your country of ordinary residence, but may also change based on the application of the rules of a Treaty for the Avoidance of Double Taxation between South Africa and another country.
+However, SARS has recently included a question in the annual tax return that asks if you have ceased to be a resident during the year of assessment as well as the date of the change.
+It’s important to note that a person’s tax residency status will change based on a conscious decision to change your country of ordinary residence, but may also change based on the application of the rules of a Treaty for the Avoidance of Double Taxation between South Africa and another country.

 The day before an individual becomes a non-resident for tax purposes, they are deemed to dispose of their worldwide asset base at market value on that day.
 This will trigger a capital gain or loss that must be declared to SARS, with the potential corresponding tax liability.
 There is an exclusion to this exposure, limited to fixed property situated in South Africa.

 The practical difficulty related to the deemed disposal for capital gains tax purposes is the ability to access sufficient funds in order to settle the tax liability that was generated on the deemed disposal of the worldwide asset base.
 That may be an important factor that a taxpayer must consider prior to committing to a decision to break their South African tax residency.

 After you become a non-resident for tax purposes, you are no longer required to submit a South African tax return, unless you still have assets left in South Africa that are generating a South African source income stream.
 In the instance of a non-resident, South Africa still has a taxing right to income sourced in South Africa.

 It is important to understand that changing your tax residency does not mean that you automatically undergo a financial emigration, and in addition you may not even be required to apply for financial emigration.